FanfareFahim/NetworkMonitor/README.md

 > 1. 1st run the script. `./netmon1` (It will ask for root permission)
 > 2. Stop the script.
-Open generated CSV file.
+Open generated txt file.
 > 3. Put desired mac address.
 Find mac address using following commands.

 Unix/Mac